-Traveling Alone in India as a Female
+Traveling Alone in India as a Solo Woman

 For me, the first and probably the only advantage of being a female solo traveler in India was getting access to more residential areas and feeling welcomed by the locals there.
 Based on my experiences, the women residing in the residential areas during the day were mostly warm and friendly.
 They may even ask you to sit down with them!
 In my opinion, neither a man nor a group would have been approached in the same way that I was as a female solo traveler.
-This was the main positive aspect (and probably the only positive aspect) that I experienced traveling alone as a female.
+This was the main positive aspect that I experienced traveling alone as a female.

 Let me begin with my favorite activity when I travel alone in India: walking around with no real purpose or destination.
 While in Mumbai, I did just that.
 One day, I came upon a market and decided to try to reach the water’s edge to get some good shots of the Sassoon Docks.
 On my way, I entered a ‘residential’ area, which I later found out is called the Bhavar Slums.

-Bhavar Slums
+Bharwad Slums

-DSC05466 Children at play in the slums
+Children at play in the slums

 Slums vs luxury of Mumbai